 Dive against Debris

-From all the dive sites currently 5271 are adopted sites.
-Which means the adopting teams committed to survey their sites monthly for a minimum of one year.
+Of all the dive sites, currently, 5271 are adopted sites.
+This means the adopting teams committed to surveying their sites monthly for a minimum of one year.

-Tursiopsdivers adopted Tung Ping Chau - ADS323 in July 2017 and we have continued to survey it since then.
-Until today we have conducted 70 cleanup dives, recovered over 800kg and 7600 debris items, from which 70% is plastic.
+Tursiopsdivers adopted Tung Ping Chau - ADS323 in July 2017, and we have continued to survey it since then.
+Until today we have conducted 89 cleanup dives and recovered over 1000kg and 9000 debris items, of which 85% is plastic.

-Tung Ping Chau is one of the six marine parks of Hong Kong.
-It was established in 2001 and it occupies a sea area of about 270 hectares, that includes the island itself as well.
-The marine park includes two core areas (map by AFCD), one of which is our adopted dive site (ADS323).
-Up till today, our dive site is the only adopted site in Hong Kong!
+Tung Ping Chau is one of the six marine parks in Hong Kong.
+It was established in 2001 and occupies a sea area of about 270 hectares, including the island itself.
+The marine park comprises two core areas (map by AFCD), one of which is our adopted dive site (ADS323).
+Until today, our dive site is the only adopted site in Hong Kong!